 Set the Meta Description

 Meta tags were originally created to help provide search engines with all kinds of information about the page's content.
 However, search engines no longer rely on most of them.
 For example, Meta keywords are no longer valuable or important for SEO.
 In fact, the presence of Meta keywords on your website tells your competitors the specific keywords you are pursuing.
 While most content management systems give control for customizing Meta tags, only the Meta description still matters today.
 While they are not as important in search engine rankings, they are instrumental in encouraging users to click on your link from the SERP (search engine results page).
 Your page's description is displayed below the title of your page and just as with title tags, search engines highlight keywords the users keyed in to their searches.
 For best results write compelling Meta descriptions using the same principles as titles, keep them between 150 and 160 characters in length and use keywords.
 Also, avoid using duplicate Meta tags.
-Write compelling Meta descriptions using the same principles as titles, keep them between

 Use Image ALT Attributes

 You may be shopping for a new iPhone and find a great picture of a stylish iPhone with a complementary carbon fiber case.
 That's what you see on a picture, but search engines don't perceive images the same way a shopper does.
 They rely on ALT attributes that describe images.
 By using an ALT attribute "iPhone with a complementary carbon fiber case", you are essentially describing the image to search engines.
 Image ALT attributes are a good place for your keywords.
 Make them descriptive, thorough and accurate.
 This not only helps with the consumer’s web search, but it enables your images to be searchable in image search, which can produce a great deal of traffic.
 For this reason, you should always use ALT attributes for important images on your website.
-Image ALT attributes are good places for your keywords

 Create Human-Friendly URLs

 URLs (or web addresses) of your pages are important and show up in several places: on search results pages between the title and the description, in the browser URL bar and when someone is referencing a page on your website (in an e-mail for example).
 It is a good practice to maintain clean and descriptive URLs that give the user a good understanding of the page without actually visiting the page.
 A clean URL also implies the structure of your website.
 The best URLs are those that allow users to predict the content (for example, http://www.intechnic.com/web-development/).
-The best URLs are those that allow users to predict the content Keep URLs short.
-Shorter is more convenient in that it’s easier to share URLs (text messages, e-mail, Twitter, etc.).
-It is also a good idea to include keywords in URLs, but don't overdo it.
-This could trigger spam filters.
-Finally, if you have multiple words that need to be separated, use hyphens (-) and stay away from underscore "_" and other characters.
-Most CMS create URLs for new pages automatically but do allow modification to custom URLs.
-This is sometimes an advanced feature, so talk to you web developer to learn the latitude you will have.
-Keep URLs short

 Set Internal Links

-This tactic is designed to boost rankings of certain pages by passing credibility to them from other pages (note, this tactic doesn't add credibility, it just transfers it).
+This tactic is designed to boost the rankings of certain pages by passing credibility to them from other pages (note, this tactic doesn't add credibility, it just transfers it).
 This works by linking related pages using contextual links (i.e., referencing a "target" page from a "donor" page within the body of an article).
 You can do this in four easy steps:

 The key to this tactic is to find pages from which you want to link and to which you want to link.
 Pages from which you want to link (donor pages) are the pages that are linked most often from other websites.